alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

-The mentioned XML resource is an **application manifest** that specifies that the program should use version 6 or better of the “comctl32.dll” Windows library.
+The mentioned XML resource is an **application manifest** that specifies that the program should [use version 6 or better of the “comctl32.dll” Windows library](https://docs.microsoft.com/en-us/windows/win32/controls/cookbook-overview#using-comctl32dll-version-6-in-an-application-that-uses-only-standard-extensions
+) (the library that the C++ code initializes).
 I do not know any rational explanation of why Microsoft chose to let the various DLL versions have the same filename and use a complex resource based scheme to differentiate between them, but at the time their engineers appeared to be quite proud of the, uh, solution, which they called [**SxS**, *side-by-side* DLLs](https://en.wikipedia.org/wiki/Side-by-side_assembly).
 I.e. having the same name for different versions of the same DLL-based library, and having those versions available at the same time, which Microsoft for unknown reasons appeared to believe would be very desirable.

-The version-arbitration application manifest file (that’s embedded as a special resource):
+The version-arbitration application manifest file contents (this is embedded as a special resource):

 [*part-03/code/tic-tac-toe/v4/resources/app-manifest.xml*](part-03/code/tic-tac-toe/v4/resources/app-manifest.xml)
 ~~~xml